Covered Employment Under the PA UC Law

 or contact the UC Employer Contact Center at 1-866-403-6163 for more information.

-All employers providing covered employment whether full and/or part-time must register with the Office of Unemployment Compensation Tax Services (OUCTS) by completing a PA-100
+All employers providing covered employment whether full and/or part-time must register with the Office of Unemployment Compensation Tax Services (UCTS).
+Enterprises may register electronically by accessing PA Biz Online

 Voluntarily Elected Coverage